IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 - Delete an operator, you can remove the operator from the`OperandRequest`

-# Post-installation
+## Post-installation

-The operators and their operands would be deployed in the cluster.
+The operators and their custom resource would be deployed in the cluster, and thus the installation of operands will also triggered by the CR.

-- You can edit `OperandConfig` instances to update operands.
-For more details, you can check [How to update OperandConfig](../user/how-to-update-operandconfig)